 There is nothing better than homemade bread.
-Your house smells good, it's better for you, and the first bite of warm bread fresh out of the oven, or in this case off the pan, is probably one of the best things in life.
+Your house smells good, it's better for you, and the first bite of warm bread fresh out of the oven, or in this case off the pan, is probably one of the best things in life just like my No-Knead Rosemary Bread or my Dutch Oven Sourdough Bread.

-This is a recipe that is very easy to execute, but you have to make time for the dough to rest, around 2.5 hours, so plan for that.
-It's worth it, I promise.
+This is a recipe that is very easy to execute, but you have to make time for the dough to rest around 2.5 hours, so plan for that.
+It's worth it, I promise, similar to my Easy Ciabatta Rolls Recipe.

 Ingredients Needed to Make Greek Pita Bread